zakokor/openbackers/README.md

 **Directly on your website**
 `<img src="http://openbackers.com/banner" alt="Open Backers" width="224px" height="90px" />`

-### [Quickstart guide for Developers / Open Source Projects]
+### [Quickstart Guide for Developers / Open Source Projects]

 If you have a great open source project to launch, this is how you do it.

 1. Create a transparent PNG image (224x90 pixels) with your project logo/illustration.
 You can download a blank file [here](./template.png)
 2. Convert your image to base64.
-3. Get the code and replace it with your image on the xlink:href attribute.
+3. Get the code and replace it with your image on the xlink:href="data:image/png;base64... attribute.

 ```
 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="240" height="110">